What is Project Resource Management

 What is a resource?

 A resource for a project can be defined as anything or a person that can be planned or booked for completing the project.
 Types of resources required for the project may vary depending on the type of project and industry.
-The advantage of planning and managing the resources is that it ensures that they are used effectively, efficiently, on time, and within the budget.
+The advantage of planning and managing the resources is that they are used effectively, efficiently, on time, and within the budget.
 This helps in improving the performance of the project team.
-And maximizing the performance of the team is one of the most important objectives of any leader.
+Maximizing the team's performance is one of the most important objectives of any leader.

 Types of resources used in projects

-The three main pillars, essential for the successful execution of any project are people, processes, and technology, or in other words man, material, and machine.
-So, for completing a project, you need people, who in turn need material or inputs to carry out their tasks and the technology or method turned into processes to accomplish these tasks.
-And then, a place is needed where to carry out the project activities.
+The three main pillars essential for the successful execution of any project are people, processes, and technology, or in other words, man, material, and machine.
+So, to complete a project, you need people who need material or inputs to carry out their tasks, and the technology or method is turned into processes to accomplish these tasks.
+A place is needed to carry out the project activities.
 Overall, resources can be divided into human and non-human types at the enterprise level.
 We will have a look at all of them.

 Human resources:

-Human resources are the people needed to do the actual work and the physical activities of the project.
-These are the employees of the organization (both full-time and part-time) and may be some contractual staff too.
+Human resources are the people needed to do the project's actual work and physical activities.
+These are the organization's employees (both full-time and part-time) and may also include some contractual staff.
 They perform functions assigned to them.
-These employees and staff carry different skills and knowledge required to execute the project.
+These employees and staff have different skills and knowledge required to execute the project.
 We can safely say that human resources form the backbone of any project.

 Finance: